Melthen-bor/GoldScript/README.md

 # Gold
-Aims to be a simple high level language that allow access to low level functions while also staying simple.
-Intended to be embedded in another program but could be used to build standalone programs
+Aims to be an intuitive high level language that allow access to low level functions while also staying simple.
+Intended to be embedded in another program but could be used to build standalone programs.
 ## QA
 1. Q:Why is there no OOP?